Ship/Rate Track Account

 1. What documents are required to export goods from Canada?

 Every international shipment requires a Bill of Lading or Waybill and a commercial invoice.
-Additional paperwork may include a Canadian Export Declaration (CERS) and a certificate of origin or COO to benefit from Free Trade Agreements.
+Additional paperwork may include a Canadian Export Declaration (CERS) and a Certificate of Origin (COO) to benefit from Free Trade Agreements.

 2. What is an HS Code and why is it important?

-The Harmonized System (HS) code classifies products for customs worldwide and determines duties, taxes, and other regulatory requirements.
+The Harmonized System (HS) code classifies products for customs worldwide.
+It determines duties, taxes, and admissible regulatory requirements.

-3. What’s the difference between air freight and ocean freight from Canada?
+3. What is the difference between air freight and ocean freight?

-Air freight is faster and often cost-effective for shipments under ~200kg.
-Ocean freight is better for larger, heavier shipments due to lower cost per kilogram.
+Air freight is faster and cost-effective for shipments under ~200kg.
+Ocean freight is better for larger, heavier shipments due to lower costs per kilogram, though transit times are longer.

 Yes.
-Canada Post offers international small packet and tracked packet services—ideal for individuals and small e-commerce businesses.
+Canada Post offers "Small Packet" and "Tracked Packet" services, which are ideal for individuals and small e-commerce businesses shipping low-volume orders.

 5. Do Free Trade Agreements reduce shipping costs?